 Ramadan, the season of blessings, is fast approaching its end.
 But don’t be sad as we still have a few more blessed days and a few more blessed nights, including the most blessed of them all, to collect the rewards, please Allah (SWT), and secure a place in Paradise.
-If you are worried that how to deal with kids while fasting and being patient with them; then this article is for you. patience being parent
+If you are worried that how to deal with kids while fasting and show real patience to them; then this article is for you.

 One way to please Allah (SWT) this Ramadan is to mend our relationship with our children.
 How?
 By being more patient and more tolerant and more considerate.
-By smiling at them.
-By hugging them.
-By giving them our time and attention.
+And By smiling at them.
+Also by hugging them.
+Again by giving them our time and attention.
 By listening to their stories and complaints.
-By loving them.
+Most important is by loving them.

 But why should we take the trouble of undertaking all that?
-Do they respect us or appreciate what we do for them day in and day out?
+Do they respect us or appreciate what we do day in and day out?
 Don’t they call us archaic and old-fashioned?
-Don’t they give us a shut-up call every now and then? patience being parent
+Don’t they give us a shut-up call every now and then? real patience

 Where should we begin, then?

 Communication is the key.
 Most of us underestimate the value of communication as the first step towards resolution.
 That’s where we should start.
 Talking to children frequently can help us understand what their needs are and how they feel about our attitude towards them.
 It should not make us feel inferior in any way.
 If the intention is right, the outcome is right.
 So with a sincere heart, we should talk to our kids and let them know we care about them and we wish them well.
 Talking helps.
 It does.